amireldb/Alx_DjangoLearnLab/django-models/README.md

 - **Libraries**: Central Library, University Library
 - **Librarians**: Sarah Johnson, Michael Brown

-This demonstrates how the different relationship types work together in a real-world scenario.
+This demonstrates how the different relationship types work together in a real-world scenario with a complete web interface.